oottppxx/enigma2/plugins/README.md

 * Innocent is a local M3U proxy for SmoothStreams.

+* Line is a trivial plugin that toggles the VGI line; apparently it's required as some services are weird and can't have it done from the service selection menu.

 * McDonnells is an events lister/zapper for SmoothStreams and VAPI MatchCenter.

 * MiracleWhip is a plugin to edit Suls/IPTVBouquetMaker/E2m3u2bouquet provider configs